msgurgel-zz/mrthn/README.md

 # mrthn

-mrthn is a service that allows you to aggregate the data from multiple Fitness App APIs into simple endpoints.
+mrthn (pronounced marathon) is a service that allows you to aggregate the data from multiple Fitness App APIs into simple endpoints.
 Currently, it supports Google Fitness, Strava, and Fitbit.

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)